LeonLixyz/LeonLixyz.github.io/_pages/about.md

 I am a Master's student in Computer Science at Columbia University, where I am fortunate to be advised by [Prof. Micah Goldblum](https://goldblum.github.io/), [Prof. Tianyi Peng](https://tianyipeng.github.io/), [Prof. Jing Dong](https://www.columbia.edu/~jd2736/), and [Prof. Hongseok Namkoong](https://hsnamkoong.github.io/).
 Previously, I graduated magna cum laude from Columbia University with a B.S. in Computer Science in 2024.

-My research goal is to develop AI systems that push the boundaries of reasoning and decision-making for real-world problems, while ensuring alignment and safety.
+My research goal is to develop AI systems that push the boundaries of reasoning and decision-making for real-world problems, while ensuring alignment, safety, and fairness.
 Specifically, my interests include:

 <div style="margin-top: 1em;">
   <p style="margin-bottom: 0.5em;">